whistlepost/whistlepost/README.md

 whistlepost
 ===========

-A publishing platform for blogs and news sites
+A platform for open communities